-Synchrony Bank (15 Months)–This CD is what I consider to be the best CD on the market today.
-Synchrony is offer a 13-month CD with an interest rate of 2.75%.
+Synchrony Bank (12 Months)–This CD is what I consider to be the best CD on the market today.
+Synchrony is offering a 12-month CD with an interest rate of 2.25%.
 You won’t find a one year CD with a better rate and two percent+ for such a short term is simply fantastic.

-The only caveat of the Synchrony 15 month CD is that it requires a minimum deposit of $2,000.
+The only caveat of the Synchrony 15-month CD is that it requires a minimum deposit of $2,000.
 That’s not nearly the size of a jumbo CD, but it is large enough to scare away a few potential customers.
 Like Barclays above, the early withdrawal penalty on a one year CD is 90 days simple interest.
-If one year and one month is too long a term for you, consider the Synchrony savings account which currently offers an APY of 2.05%.
+If one year and one month is too long a term for you, consider the Synchrony savings account which currently offers an APY of 1.90%.